Search

 In 2019, First Presbyterian Church of Houston celebrated its 180th anniversary.
 In the many years leading up to this milestone and the time since, FPC has been a community committed to following Jesus’ example of open-handed service.

 We firmly believe that God placed First Presbyterian Church here—in this growing and changing neighborhood, in the heart of this city of opportunity and innovation, to have a profound impact for the sake of the gospel.
-And being Here to Serve remains at the heart of our vision for the future.

 To learn more about the history of FPC, take a moment to view our clickable timeline.